 To complete online surveys, simply find your favorite survey site, fill out a profile, and complete the surveys you’re invited to.

 You’ll need to watch out for a few potential issues if you choose this option.
 In particular, it’s common on survey sites to be sent surveys you don’t actually qualify for because of specific demographics or some other restriction.
 (For example, a site will send you surveys that are only available to men between the ages of 18-24, but you’re a 30-year-old woman.)

 However, you’ll typically be told that you don’t qualify for these surveys at the outset, so you won’t have to spend time on the surveys that don’t apply to you.

-There are plenty of survey sites to be found on the Web, but our top picks for paid survey sites are Branded Surveys, Survey Junkie and Swagbucks.
-They’ve been around for years, so we can tell you with assurance that they aren’t a scam.
+There are plenty of survey sites to be found on the Web, but our top picks for paid survey sites are Branded Surveys, Survey Junkie, and Ipsos iSay.
+They’ve been around for years, so we can tell you with an assurance that they aren’t a scam.
 They have plenty of survey options.
 And they both use PayPal payouts if you don’t want the gift cards they offer.

 Cash back on your groceries can go a long way towards filling the need for immediate cash.
 After all, saving money is as good as making money!